Characters: Mario & Luigi

 - Jerkass: Did he really need to play a wild goose chase with the bros just to lend them his pillow?

 - Laser-Guided Karma: His unnecessary getaway from the brothers causes a whole lot of trouble in his beloved park.
 First, he gets stuck in the park's main attraction - a fountain - and then is pushed off using high water pressure, which also causes the fountain to skyrocket all the way above the island to break the player's top screen.
 Then, the fountain falls down on the park's maintenance robot which causes it to have a malfunction and go irate at the administrator's hut.
 Finally, Brickle tries to calm down his creation and is mercilessly tossed away like a ragdoll.
 When all it's over, he's crushed.
+In the end he admits it was his own fault that the Humiliation Conga happened and apologizes to the Bros for all the trouble.

 - Long Pants: It's a little hard to tell if those are just high blue work boots or if those are also his pants.